ZCai25/de_hw_top_k_words/README.md

-# find the top k words in a large dataset
+# Finding the top k words in a large dataset

 The goal of the project is to write code from scratch that can get the k most frequent words from a text file that is as big as 16 GB.